MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Upgrade Infinispan to 7.0.2
 * Upgrade several Vaadin addons

+**Improvements**

+* Add user comment to activity stream

 **Bug Fixes**

+* Display the activity stream in CRM dashboard may show the duplicated items
 * Not thread safe when saving bugs, tasks
 * Navigate user account throws exception
+* Display full comment content are enclosed with crm note

 Version 4.5.4